 In a way this has been encouraged by many a keen parent, to help young people to stand up for themselves, to believe in themselves, express their emotions and assert their worth.
 And now it’s getting some criticism.
 One might almost think one can’t win!

 So it comes as no surprise that, as in the article in the first link above, there’s also criticism of the self-esteem movement, with the implication that it doesn’t work.
 Yet such an assertion in the article is debatable when simply stated, since it can lead people to infer that self-esteem doesn’t matter.
-It does not make clearly enough the point that believing in oneself needs to be accompanied by effort, commitment and staying the path to realise one’s goals.
+It does not make clearly enough the point that believing in oneself needs to be accompanied by effort, commitment and staying the path to realise one’s goals, self control.
 What is clear is many people make an unrealistic self-appraisal, and this is a narcissistic trait not uncommon among young people.
 What is key is to learn from experience and feedback from others, so that one gains a more realistic picture of one’s abilities and where exactly one needs to learn and grow in order to be really successful.

 Developing real talent involves a learning, feedback and coaching process, with a more grounded sense of one’s capabilities, along with self belief, determination and effort.
 Self belief is then a necessary part of the process.
 Here’s where people learn to counter their own negative inner dialogue and work on telling themselves that they are worth it, have potential and “can do it”.
 Self-belief, realistic self awareness and commitment to the path all go together.